Dheu: Female ancestor and maternal breasts

 A reflection of the worship of the earth mother goddess in Albanian folk beliefs is the cult of the maternal breasts.
 Considered as a symbol of fertility, breasts are reproduced on wooden or stone gates in Albanian houses.
 One of the heaviest type of oath swearing (Alb. be e rëndë) is taken by one's mother's breasts.
 A taboo forbids Albanians to hit the earth, because it would be like "hitting a dead mother's breasts".
 This expression is always said in such cases, regardless of the fact that people who pronounce it might have the mother alive or dead, which represents an analogy between the earth as the source of life for humans, and the mother likewise as the source of life for humans with childbirth and her breast.
 It also reflects the cult of the ancestors from the perspective of the milk or maternal line (Alb. lisi i tamlit or gjini bashkë, according to the Kanun, the Albanian traditional customary law).
 When a woman with many children dies, northern Albanian tradition requires that her relatives kiss her naked breasts.

 In Albanian culture the original female ancestor of the kin group (Alb. fis or farë) is referred to as the "mother of the home" representing the Great Mother, and she is often imagined as a serpent (see Vitore and Nëna e Vatrës).
 The serpent is a sacred animal totem of the Albanians.
-Regarded as an earth-deity, the serpent is euphemistically called with names that are derived form the Albanian words for earth, dhé and tokë: Dhetokësi, Dheu, Përdhesi, Tokësi or Itokësi.
+Regarded as an earth-deity, the serpent is euphemistically called with names that are derived from the Albanian words for earth, dhé and tokë: Dhetokësi, Dheu, Përdhesi, Tokësi or Itokësi.